National Electrical Code Tips: Article 690 -- Solar Photovoltaic Systems, Part

 - If a circuit is protected by an OCPD not exceeding the conductor ampacity, you can make the maximum current value equal to the rated input current of the electronic power converter input to which it is connected [690.8(B)].

 - You'll find two other type of maximum current calcuations, in 690.8(C) and 690.8(D).
 These are "Systems with Multiple Direct-Current Voltages" and "Sizing of Module Interconnection Modules", respectively.
+The latter was completely rewritten with the 2023 revision.

 - The overcurrent protection rules are in 690.9.
 The first rule is this: PV system dc circuit and inverter output conductors and equipment must be protected against overcurrent.